Bird Photographer of the Year Competition Rules

 No entries will be accepted by email or post.

 Photographs of any species of bird taken anywhere in the world are eligible for entry.
-Images (including similar images taken from the same series of photographs) that have previously won a national or international photography award (including winner, runner-up or highly commended) or are entered into a competition where the results are pending, are not eligible for entry.
+Images (including similar images taken from the same series of photographs) that have previously won a national or international photography award (including winner, runner-up, highly commended or equivalent) or are entered into a competition where the results are pending, are not eligible for entry.
+Further confirmation of the above will be sought for images that are included on the shortlist to be announced in January 2020.

 Adjustment to levels, curves, colour balance, colour saturation, dodging and burning, selective adjustments using layers and blemish and dust spot removal are all examples of acceptable manipulation.